Free CDA Preschool Teacher Training Program at MWCC Can Lead to a Rewarding Career & College Degree

 How much does the CDA program cost at MWCC?

 This grant-funded program is free to qualified students.
 In addition, some students may qualify for a stipend to cover the cost of child care and transportation.
+Fill in this brief form and we will contact you to discuss if you qualify!

 When are CDA classes held?